- Sometimes you may need to take proactive steps towards fully honoring your health and well-being above all else.

 We recommend that students take a full year away mainly for this reason.
 We want students to make a commitment to health and healing.
 Trying to plan how long a leave will be at the outset is somewhat arbitrary and can interfere with the process of caring for oneself.
 We want to be sure students do not set themselves up for a premature return only to have to take another leave from Brown.

 Students can petition to return after less than a year away.
 Keep in mind that the committee, through careful and thoughtful consideration of all your petition materials, is looking for evidence of sustained stability.
 Students who petition before demonstrating this may be asked to take more time away.
-An overwhelming majority of students whose petition to return is denied the first time do return in a later semester, often reporting that in retrospect they were glad to have taken the extra time after all.
+While this outcome is quite unusual, and is done in partnership with the student whenever possible (through conversation), an overwhelming majority of these students do return the following semester, often reporting that in retrospect they were glad to have taken the extra time after all.